takem94/Universal-template-for-Gulp./README.md

 ## What it can do

 ### Usage
-Before you begin, you need to install node.js.
-Download and install from the official website [at this link](https://nodejs.org/)
+Before you begin, you need to download and install [node.js](https://nodejs.org/).

 * 1) [Download this template]() and unpackage in a folder.